rackerlabs/docs-developer-blog/_posts/2018-07-24-redefine-tables-online-with-dbms-redefinition.md

     TABLE DROPPED.

-### Conclusion:
+### Conclusion

-If a table structure needs to be modified and simultaneously accessed by end users, use DBMS_REFDEFINITION.
+If a table structure needs to be modified and simultaneously accessed by end users, use ``DBMS_REFDEFINITION``.

-This feature helps re-organize the data without any downtime, thus avoiding challenges caused by downtime for customers in an OLTP environment.
+This feature helps reorganize the data without any downtime, thus avoiding challenges caused by downtime for customers in an online transaction processing (OLTP) environment.
 For any questions or feedback on the topic, feel free to add a comment in the field below.